USEPA/epanet-manual/docs/input_keywords.rst

     are **GPM**.

   HEADLOSS
-    selects a formula to use for computing head loss for flow through a pipe.
+    Selects a formula to use for computing head loss for flow through a pipe.
 The choices are the Hazen-Williams (**H-W**), Darcy-Weisbach (**D-W**), or Chezy-Manning (**C-M**) formulas.
 The default is **H-W**.